curvance/Curvance-CantinaCompetition/CANTINA_README.md

 Curvance is a cross-chain money market for yield bearing assets.
 Maximize yield while leveraging the full value of your assets.
 Curvance simplifies DeFi, with a modular system capable of creating complex strategies for users in a single click.

 Curvance operates as a hybrid model between a yield optimizer and a cross-margin money market.
-This model has various characteristics atypical for incumbant money markets such as:
+This model has various characteristics atypical for incumbent money markets such as:
 - Collateral deposits and debt deposits receive two different types of tokens, collateral tokens (cTokens) and debt tokens (dTokens).
 - Rehypothecation has been removed.
 This allows for the support of long-tail assets which, if borrowable, could introduce systemic risk to DeFi.
-- "Collateral Posting", by introducing a hybrid model, users can yield farm an unlimited amount of assets, but in order to leverage the corresponding money market, the collateral must be "posted", similar to a perpetual exchange.
+- "Collateral Posting", by introducing a hybrid model, users can yield farm an unlimited amount of assets, but, to leverage the corresponding money market, the collateral must be "posted", like a perpetual exchange.
 Collateral posting has restrictions on the total amount of exogenous risk allowed to be introduced into the system.
-- Dynamic Interest Rates with interest rate decay, vertex slope can be adjusted upward or downward based on utilization similiar to kashi, however, a new continuous negative decay rate is applied every cycle when interest rates slope is elevated.
+- Dynamic Interest Rates with interest rate decay, vertex slope can be adjusted upward or downward based on utilization similar to kashi, however, a new continuous negative decay rate is applied every cycle when interest rates slope is elevated.
 - Dynamic liquidation engine allows for more nuanced position management inside the system.
 Introduces a sliding scale of liquidation between light soft liquidations and aggressive hard liquidations.
 - Bad debt socialization, when a user's debt is greater than their collateral assets, the entire user's account can be liquidated with lenders paying any collateral shortfall.
 - Crosschain gauge system, introducing of gauge system allowing reward streaming to collateral depositors and lenders.
 With the ability to configure by token and no limit on the number of different token rewards streamed.
-- Delegated actions, ability to delegate user actions to any address, allowing for support for things like limit orders, dca, take profit, crosschain borrowing, crosschain lending.
+- Delegated actions, ability to delegate user actions to any address, allowing for support for things like limit orders, DCA, take profit, crosschain borrowing, crosschain lending.
 Some of these are built already in this repo, others are not.

 [Documentation Link](https://docs.curvance.com/)